learn-co-curriculum/selecting-single-elements-readme/README.md

 ### Retrieving Attributes

-Now that we have selected the proper HTML element, let's see what we have on our hands.
+Now that we have selected the proper HTML element, let's save it to a variable and examine it "under a microscope."

 ```js
 let londonAnchor = document.querySelector('.birthplace').querySelector('a')